16domsim/traveling-salesman-gui/README.md

 ## Motivation

 Understanding theoretical algorithms can be challenging for beginners, especially when they are abstract and hard to visualize.
-To address this, I developed the Traveling Salesman Guy, a tool that allows users to create their own graphs and observe the TSP algorithm in action step by step.
+To address this, I developed the Traveling Salesman GUI, a tool that allows users to create their own graphs and observe the TSP algorithm in action step by step.
 This hands-on approach aims to demystify the algorithm and make it more accessible and engaging.

 ## Features